Normal mode

 • 5x delete the character under the cursor and 4 characters to its right (total 5 characters)

-• X delete only the current character before the cursor (same as dh)
+• X delete the character before the cursor (same as dh)

 • if the cursor is on the first character in the line, deleting would depend on the whichwrap setting as discussed earlier